What Are Some Methods Of Asexual Reproduction

 Definition and Scientific Foundations

 Asexual reproduction is a reproductive strategy that involves a single parent producing offspring.
 This process does not involve the fusion of gametes (sperm and egg) or the exchange of genetic material, resulting in offspring that are genetically identical to the parent.
 These offspring are clones, sharing the same DNA sequence as their parent.
 The lack of genetic variation in asexual reproduction can be both an advantage and a disadvantage.
 In stable environments, it ensures the propagation of well-adapted traits.
-However, in changing environments, the lack of genetic diversity can make populations vulnerable to diseases or environmental changes.
+Still, in changing environments, the lack of genetic diversity can make populations vulnerable to diseases or environmental changes.

 Binary Fission